Trow-Registry/trow/docker/README.md

 # Building Trow

 The easiest way to build Trow is via Dockerfile.
-Either run `build.sh` from this directory or run something similar to following:
+From this directory, either run `build.sh` or run something similar to following:

 ```
-docker build -f docker/Dockerfile -t trow ..
+docker build -f Dockerfile -t trow ..
 ```

 Note that the build context needs to be the root direcotry of the project (*not* the directory with